FAQs--Applying to the Graduate History Program

-Some of your questions may be answered by clicking on the APPLY NOW box at right.
+Some of your questions about the Graduate History Program may be answered by clicking on the APPLY NOW box at right.

 Q: Is there an application fee?

 Q: Can I submit more than the required three letters of recommendation?